mosmtilk222/bot_guessr/README.md

 Script to guess as much citys as possible in https://iafisher.com/projects/cities/

-This project uses cartesian product to find all the possible combinations of characters with length
+This project uses cartesian product to find all the possible combinations of characters with given length, for example

+Length of 3
+$aaa, aab, aac ... aba ... baa ... zzz$